 Ginger helps combat a flu virus by inducing sweating and pushing toxins from your body.
 It is also a wonderful immune booster.
 Steep some ginger (use a garlic press) in some hot water and add some raw honey or lemon for added benefits and taste.

-As you age, it takes longer to rejuvenate aching sore muscles after working out or effects of your daily grind at work.
+As you age, it takes longer to rejuvenate aching sore muscles after working out or the effects of your daily grind at work.
 Even younger active people can benefit from ginger.
 It has anti-inflammatory properties that aid in recovery.

 While we are on the subject of inflammation, respiratory disorders, as in asthma, are a result of inflammation in the airways.
 The airways get inflamed and it becomes difficult to breathe.
-Ginger, again, is great in reducing inflammation and it also help you relax… and relaxing is critical in asthmatic attacks.
+Ginger, again, is great in reducing inflammation and it also helps you relax… and relaxing is critical in asthmatic attacks.
 I could not imagine feeling like you can’t breathe… it must be pretty scary.
 Ginger works well in unison with asthma medication.

-Hope for Alzheimers?
+Hope for Alzheimer’s?

 Ginger may increase brain function and shield against Alzheimer’s Disease.
 Oxidative stress attacking your cells and chronic inflammation speed up the aging process.
-These are known as the key factors in Alzheimers and other age-related issues.
+These are known as the key factors in Alzheimer’s and other age-related issues.
 Studies in animals suggest antioxidants and compounds found in ginger can decrease inflammatory responses in the brain and there is also evidence in ginger directly enhancing brain function.

 Ginger for skincare?

 Ginger has also found its way into cosmetology.
-Ginger may help in treating different skin blemishes like acne, dermatitis, eczema and psoriasis.
-It may even out your skin tone, improves elasticity and helps protect against aging
+Ginger may help in treating different skin blemishes like acne, dermatitis, eczema, and psoriasis.
+It may even out your skin tone, improves elasticity, and helps protect against aging

 What about side effects?

-There is little to no side effects in ginger consumption.
+There are little to no side effects in ginger consumption.
 Pregnant women probably shouldn’t exceed 1500 mg a day.
 As always, check with your doctor if pregnant.
 Also, be careful if you have heart disease.
 As a rule, everyone else should keep it under 4 grams a day.

 Adding Ginger into your Diet

-When purchasing ginger, whether at your local grocery, health food store or farmers market, seek out firm looking roots with few blemishes.
+When purchasing ginger, whether at your local grocery, health food store, or farmers market, seek out firm looking roots with few blemishes.
 Get out your potato peeler and scrape off the skin and use the yellow flesh inside to take full advantage of ginger’s health benefits.

 You can add fresh ginger to your tea or make a smoothie.
 There are numerous recipes for sauces and is great in homemade Chinese style recipes or on grilled fish.
 Raw ginger will be your best bet to reap the full benefits of what ginger has to offer.
-Anytime you cook something, it removes nutrients and destroys life saving enzymes.
+Anytime you cook something, it removes nutrients and destroys life-saving enzymes.
 Go raw as much as you can.